connor-lab/ncov2019-artic-nf/README.md

     --outdir /home/test/midnight_test -with-report midnight
 ```

-###### --scheme-directory: by default will download the midnight primer scheme.
-To change the --scheme-directory use 'artic-primer/V3' or 'eden-primer/V1'
+###### --scheme: To use the primer list, add --scheme to the CLI, eg., use 'nCoV-2019/V3' for artic primers or 'midnight-primer/V1'

 ```
 --scheme-directory artic-primer/V3/